 This is amazing.
 In fact, this addresses one of the reasons why someone might want to stay with a traditional financial advisor: to get personalized advice.
 Way to go Betterment!

 The user interface at Betterment is one of the most attractive reasons to use the service.
 It’s slick.
 With sliders and buttons and charts that move as you adjust inputs, you’ll get the information you need to make wise decisions in a flash.

 Betterment obviously invests heavily in its user interface and carefully thinks through what’s relevant to investors.
 Really, it’s a joy to use.

-If you’re new to investing online with a robo-advisor, and you’re a bit concerned about potential lack of control, don’t be.
+If you’re new to investing online with a robo-advisor, and you’re a bit concerned about a potential lack of control, don’t be.
 You’ll have everything you need at your fingertips.

 Betterment uses stock ETFs and bond ETFs in its portfolios.
 ETFs or exchange-traded funds, are securities that trade like common stock on a stock exchange.
 These funds are known for their flexibility and low costs.